mithril-security/blindai/docs/docs/advanced/contributing/setting-up-your-dev-environment.md

 just run
 ```

->Make sure you are in the root of the blindai-preview directory to make use of the justfile commands.
+>Make sure you are in the root of the blindai directory to make use of the justfile commands.

 >Note that by default the port opened in 9923 is running on http only.
 For production, we strongly recommend setting up a ***reverse-proxy*** that will manage and encrypt the traffic from the client to the blindAI server.
 Many free reverse-proxy implementations exist, such as **caddy**, **Nginx** and **Apache**: